Massachusetts, August 15, 1688

 Becca stretched a slender, sun-stained arm toward the old lady and relinquished her hand without reservation.
 Obscure stories about this woman, Gypsy, had long entertained town folk.
 People said she told the future.
 Becca had come to see for herself.
 Many feared the woman.
 Becca wasn’t afraid.

 “You have two lifelines.”
 The lady bent from the waist, pointed to the palm of Becca’s left hand, and leaned back in her chair.

 “What does that mean?”
-The handsome, wiry boy standing beside Becca stood over the wobbly table and gazed at Becca’s open palm.
+The handsome, wiry boy standing beside Becca bent over the wobbly table and gazed at Becca’s open palm.

 “No matter to you.
 You’re as good as dead,” the Gypsy woman spat.

 The boy, Jason, threw his head back, laughing.
 “If you want a good wage, tell us something good, woman.”

 “Well.”
 Gypsy slipped her dry, wrinkled finger’s around Becca’s soft hand once again.
 “She will have two strong children.”

 “Of course, all of our children will be strong.”
 Jason knelt one knee on the ground and stretched an arm around Becca’s thin, taut frame.
 He drew her close.
 “Although we’ll have more than two.”